 15 teams from ten schools have competed in three England heats – with six schools winning through and reaching June’s final.

-Debates aim to inspire school pupils to research, explore … Continue reading…
+Debates aim to inspire school pupils to research, explore and … Continue reading…

 The RSPCA is appealing for information after a Canada goose was shot with a crossbow in Smethwick.